Tirslo/asynchronous-requests/README.md

 curl http://localhost:5500/requests/async-series
 ```

-- Async Retry: retry with exponential backoff, attempts to get a successful response from the task run no more than the specified retry amount
+- Async Retry: retry with exponential backoff, attempts to get a successful response from the task run, no more than the specified retry amount

 ```bash
 curl http://localhost:5500/requests/async-retry